benjaminj23/ChargeSense-EV-Platform/readme.md

 # ChargeSense: EV Infrastructure Intelligence & Route Planning Platform

 ChargeSense is a data-driven EV infrastructure intelligence and route planning prototype for Australia.
-It combines public EV charger data, EV registration-based market signals, route optimization, demand forecasting, reliability scoring, and fleet/council planning analytics into one interactive Streamlit platform.
+It combines public EV charger data, EV registration-based market signals, route optimization, demand forecasting, reliability scoring  fleet/council planning analytics into one interactive Streamlit platform.

-The project was built as a portfolio and product analytics case study to explore how data science, geospatial analytics, and product thinking can support EV charging decisions for drivers, fleets, councils, infrastructure planners, and charging operators.
+The project was built as a portfolio and product analytics case study to explore how data science, geospatial analytics  product thinking can support EV charging decisions for drivers, fleets, councils, infrastructure planners  charging operators.

 ---